-Vaginal prolapse happens when the muscles that support the organs in a woman’s pelvis weaken.
-This weakening allows the uterus, urethra, bladder, or rectum to droop down into the vagina.
-If the pelvic floor muscles weaken enough, these organs can even protrude out of the vagina.
+Vaginal prolapse happens when the muscles that support the organs in a female’s pelvis weaken.
+This allows the uterus, urethra, bladder, or rectum to droop into and sometimes protrude out of the vagina.

 There are a few different types of prolapse: